alghaibb/kick-back/README.md

 ### 🎉 Events

 - Create events with location, time, description, and photos
-- Calendar view to see all your upcoming events
+- Event list view to see all your upcoming events
 - RSVP system with status tracking
 - Event comments and reactions
 - Photo sharing for each event